appunite/mockery/README.md

 You loose some compilation warnings.
 It was always unacceptable for me.
-After changing function name I expect that project recompilation will show me if old name is still used somewhere in my code by throwing `function Foo.bar/0 is undefined or private` straight into my face.<br>
+After changing function name I expect that project recompilation will show me if old name is still used somewhere in my code by throwing `function Foo.bar/0 is undefined or private` straight into my face.
 With `Mockery` it's no longer an issue.

 #### Don't create custom macros when it's not necessary